Sydna Ali Mosque: History and Legacy

 The Sydna Ali Mosque is a remarkable fusion of religious significance and historical intrigue built in honor of Ali Ibn Alim, a Muslim warrior who fought in the Crusades.

-Sydna Ali Mosque Israel (1)
+Sydna Ali mosque Israel (1)

 Location